magento/pwa-studio/.github/CONTRIBUTING.md

 # Contributing

 Thank you for your interest in contributing to the PWA Studio project!
-Before you start contributing, please take a moment to read through the following guidelines:
+Before you start, please take a moment to read through the following guidelines:

 -   [Code of Conduct]
 -   [Support]

-To contribute to this repository, start by forking the [official repository] and following the installation instructions in the README file.
+To contribute to this repository, start by forking the [official repository] and following the installation instructions in the `README` file.

-## Pull Request checklist
+## Pull Requests

--   PR commits should contain [meaningful commit messages]
+-   PRs must be tied to issues.
--   To help with reviews, your PR should only create/revise a single feature or fix a single issue.
+-   PRs should only be scoped to a single issue.
--   If your PR fixes a bug, please provide a step-by-step description of how to reproduce the bug.
+-   PR commits should contain [meaningful commit messages].
--   If your PR addresses an existing issue, please reference that issue in the title or description.
+-   Please fill out the entirety of the PR template, including the PR checklist.
 -   If your PR adds a feature with a public API, please add or update documentation in the README for the relevant package.

 **Note:**